Manufacturer catalog

-BAE Systems Bofors Weapon Systems
+BAE Systems Bofors

 BAE Systems Bofors is BAE Systems' Swedish weapons business in Karlskoga, building artillery, naval guns, ground-based air-defense systems, and munitions for land and maritime customers.

 BAE Systems Bofors is the Swedish BAE Systems business line that carries the Bofors name into modern artillery, naval-gun, air-defense, and ammunition work.
-Its archive page groups the cataloged systems built in Sweden and keeps the historical Bofors lineage visible without turning the page into a corporate history essay.
+Its catalog page groups the cataloged systems built in Sweden and keeps the historical Bofors lineage visible without turning the page into a corporate history essay.

 BAE Systems' own heritage material traces Bofors back to 1646, while the company's annual-report history shows the Swedish Bofors and Hägglunds businesses being combined under BAE Systems AB in 2006.
 The result is a modern Swedish business unit with a very long industrial lineage.